How to get a mortgage for a mixed-use country estate

 The new market for rural properties

 Substantial houses and country estates have been undergoing a revival in recent years - and not only during the pandemic which saw a flight from city centres to rural properties offering space to roam.

 After the crisis of the British country house in the 1930s, when fine country properties were literally being torn down because of declining agricultural revenues and the effects of taxation, rescue most commongly came from conversion into country hotels, schools and nursing homes, or sub-division into grand apartments.

 An income stream for landed estates

-But many others have survived, or in recent years have been reclaimed, as luxurious private residences supported by the imaginative commercial conversion of outbuildings: as studios, spa centres, workshops, publishing offices and retail outlets, as well more traditional rural uses as garden centres, livery stables, holiday lets or permanent rental accommodation.
+A new breed of entrepreneurial buyers with income and experience from a variety of commercial ventures are now driving the market to reclaim them as luxurious private residences - often supported by the imaginative commercial conversion of outbuildings as studios, spa centres, workshops, publishing offices and retail outlets, as well more traditional rural uses as garden centres, livery stables, holiday lets or permanent rental accommodation.

-It’s an attractive proposition for potential owners.
-Though not one which will help you in a mortgage application, since potential rental income can’t be applied to your affordability stress test until you can show rental records for two years.
-Just as it can’t be for rental properties you already own.
+The potential for ongoing income from an estate is an attractive proposition for potential owners.
+But it will not help you in a mortgage application, since potential rental income can’t be applied to your affordability stress test until you can show rental records for two years.

 But a few years down the line, these could be incomes which go a long way towards paying for the upkeep of a country estate – or evening turning a tidy profit.

 Stamp duty and country estates